Hilarious comedies to see in the West End

 From the writers of South Park comes The Book of Mormon, a comedy musical all about the Latter Day Saints.
 Meet Elder Price and Elder Cunningham, two Elders who end up paired together on their mission to Uganda to spread the religion.
 From the start, they’re faced with warlords and nobody wants to join the church.
 But when Elder Cunningham becomes closer to Nabulungi, the religion spreads throughout the village, even if the villagers tell the story in their unique way.
 With a hilarious score including “I Believe” and “All American Prophet”, The Book of Mormon pushes the West End boundaries.

-Waitress has whipped up a storm at the Adelphi Theatre since it began performances in February 2019.
-It tells the story of Jenna Hutchinson, a waitress and expert pie baker who plans on entering a pie contest to start a new life with the prize money.
+Whipping up a storm at the Adelphi Theatre, Waitress tells the story of Jenna Hutchinson, a waitress and expert pie baker who plans on entering a pie contest to start a new life with the prize money.
 With an award-winning original soundtrack by Sara Bareilles, you’ll be crying and laughing in this emotional rollercoaster of a musical.

 Matilda the Musical